 None of these things actually incentivizes anyone.
 Your employees know that they can get these benefits from any company within reach.

 To use incentives as a powerful employee retention technique, try building a comprehensive employee recognition program with high-value rewards that employees actually have to earn.
-I’m talking non-traditional ways to motivate; not your standard point-based programs.
+I’m talking about non-traditional ways to motivate; not your standard point-based programs.

 Set team and individual goals that are tightly aligned with corporate objectives.
 Schedule the program in such a way that every employee has the potential to earn a reward every quarter.
 And offer reward items that come with serious bragging rights.